Being a low-carber, trying to adhere to the Ketogenic Diet, I have to say I really miss my Vietnamese Vermicelli.

 Fresh basil (optional)

-In frying pan, cook chicken in oil on medium-low with lid on until cooked (about 15 minutes) .
-Remove from chicken and cool on cutting board.
-In the meantime, saute the pepper and onion until softened (about 10 minutes).
-Cut up chicken into smaller pieces once it’s cooled and transfer it, along with the veggies into large pot.
-Add water and chicken broth and cook in a covered pot on medium for about 15 minutes.
+Place tofu and veggies in a pot along with water and mushroom broth and cook, while covered, on medium for about 15 minutes.
+If using already cooked seitan, add it here now also.
 Add all of the remaining ingredients and continue to cook, covered for 6-7 minutes.
 Spoon into bowls and top with fresh mint, or a mix of mint and basil and enjoy!